-To be able to submit a proposal and, in general to login to the Participant Portal, you must first register an EU Login account (step 1).
+To be able to submit a proposal and, in general to login to the Funding & Tenders Portal, first register an EU Login account (step 1).
 Each time you access the proposal for editing, this user ID is requested.
-The same user ID is used for all later interactions with the ERCEA, including notification of the results of the evaluation27.
+The same user ID is used for all later interactions with the ERCEA, including notification of the results of the evaluation26.
 Under 'Search Topics' you may search for 'ERC' to select an open ERC call (step 2).
-Soon after the opening of the call you may access the Electronic Submission Service via the PP call page.
+Soon after the opening of the call you may access the Electronic Submission Service via the F&T Portal call page.
 The 'Start Submission' button is available in the 'Submission Service' section of the call.
 When you click 'Start Submission' and confirm the call selection, you will arrive to step 3 - Create a Draft proposal.